Services

 Lifeline Destitution Service

-Crisis intervention for destitute or insecurely housed refugees and asylum seekers.
-The ultimate aim is to enable beneficiaries to find the breathing space to rebuild their lives and resettle independently.
+Crisis intervention for destitute or insecurely housed people fleeing war and persecution providing beneficiaries with breathing space to overcome a crisis and rebuild their lives quickly.

-The service consists of a highly proactive crisis intervention programme, including a proactive advice service to get people legal support, a community hosting service (Room for Refugees) to provide safe shelter and crisis funds for the destitute through our Emergency Relief Fund.
+The service consists of a highly proactive crisis intervention advice service focusing on getting people proper legal support, access to housing and crisis support.

-In Glasgow, the Lifeline Service plays a leading role in assisting those at risk of eviction or experiencing delays, housing or human rights concerns under Mears or Migrant Help, the agencies contracted by the Home Office to support and accommodate asylum seekers.
+The Lifeline Service plays a leading role in assisting those who are at risk of eviction and/or are experiencing long delays in their asylum cases, and have general housing or human rights concerns because of Mears or Migrant Help (Home Office subcontractors).

-As well as Glasgow, the Service operates in other dispersal towns and cities across Scotland.
+As well as Glasgow, the Service operates in other towns and cities across Scotland.

-It provides advice, information and practical support to refused asylum seekers who are at risk of destitution and need assistance with identifying their options, Section 4 applications, finding legal support and accessing crisis suport and/or shelter.
+It provides telephone, video and in person appointments for advice, information and practical support to refused asylum seekers who are at risk of destitution and need assistance with identifying their options, Section 4 applications, finding legal support and accessing crisis suport and/or shelter.

 Emergency Relief Fund

-In 2021/22, Positive Action in Housing distributed hundreds of emergency crisis grants totaling almost £100K families and individuals in need.
+In 2022/23, the Emergency Relief Fund distributed hundreds of emergency crisis grants totaling £178K to families and individuals in need.

-From 2022 onwards, we will provide assistance in the form of clothes and food vouchers, small contributions towards phone too ups and bus travel.
-We also assist with heating grants, hospital bags for new mothers, baby food, nappies and items.
+From 2024 onwards, we will consider requests, subject to availability, for help with clothes, food, phone data, digital devices and and bus travel.
+We may also assist with heating grants, hospital bags for new mothers, baby food, nappies and items.

 The Emergency Relief Fund also assists with digital tech and skills.